ramnauth/ramnauth.github.io/_posts/2018-07-15-scratch-programming.md

 # hide_description: true
 # hide_image: true

-# (Optional) Each post can have zero or more categories, and zero or more tags.
-# The difference is that categories will be part of the URL, while tags will not.
-# E.g. the URL of this post is <site.baseurl>/hydejack/2017/11/23/example-content/
 categories: [Summer Institute]
 tags: [Scratch]
 # If you want a category or tag to have its own page,